saitaiky/notebook/docs/docs/cloud-computing/aws/compute/lambda.md

 ## Working in VPC

+### Behaviour

+By default, when your Lambda function **is not configured to connect to your own VPCs**, the function can access anything available on the public internet such as other AWS services, HTTPS endpoints for APIs, or services and endpoints outside AWS.
+The function then has no way to connect to your private resources inside of your VPC.

+When you configure your Lambda function to connect to your own VPC, it creates an elastic network interface in your VPC and then does a cross-account attachment.
+These network interfaces **allow network access from your Lambda functions to your private resources**.
+These Lambda functions continue to run inside of the Lambda service’s VPC and can now only access resources over the network through your VPC.

 **Why can't an AWS lambda function inside a public subnet in a VPC connect to the internet?**

 Lambda functions connected to a VPC public subnet cannot typically access the internet.